-SIRC is in the process of digitizing much of its collection.
+SIRC is in the process of digitizing much of it's collection.
 The goal is to create a virtual library so that visitors can search the extensive collection on-line and obtain the complete document electronically.
 With 700,000 sources of information indexed, SIRC maintains over 8,000 titles in its collection and receives thousands of new and continuing titles on a regular basis.
-The SIRC Collection continues to grow while preserving the legacy of sport information and culture, as well as anticipating the needs of the sporting community, academic institutions, and government researchers.